harsimar530/Projects/README.md

 # Real Estate Scraper/Project 1
 Real Estate Scraper -- Scraps Realtor.com, when given certain cities, for list prices, links, bed,bath, square feet, price per square feet, year built, property & house style, and other attributes.
 Scraper has the ability to scrap multiple cities & pages of realtor.com at one time, or one at a time.

 Real Estate Wrangler -- Once the data is pulled and compiled into a data-frame, the wrangler script cleans the data to make it more readable and performs some feature engineering to create new metrics to future model use.
+An regression model was used to predict house prices, based on x variables that were scraped and engineered

 # Stock Direction Prediction/Project 2
-Developed a system to predict stock direction using a set of variables from yahoo finance and some engineered, using logistic regression & SVM.
+Developed a system to predict stock direction using a set of variables from yahoo finance and some engineered, using logistic regression & SVM models.

 # Kafka Producer & Consumer
 Mimic real-time streaming data-feed.
 Notebook loads processed data and publishes data at an approrpiate time.